Canada Goose (GOOS) Exceeds Market Returns: Some Facts to Consider

-Canada Goose (GOOS) ended the recent trading session at $12.06, demonstrating a +1.52% change from the preceding day's closing price.
-This move outpaced the S&P 500's daily gain of 0.83%.
-Elsewhere, the Dow saw an upswing of 0.77%, while the tech-heavy Nasdaq appreciated by 1.02%.
+Canada Goose (GOOS) ended the recent trading session at $12.93, demonstrating a +2.13% change from the preceding day's closing price.
+The stock exceeded the S&P 500, which registered a gain of 0.61% for the day.
+On the other hand, the Dow registered a gain of 0.49%, and the technology-centric Nasdaq increased by 0.95%.

-Shares of the high-end coat maker witnessed a gain of 1.54% over the previous month, trailing the performance of the Retail-Wholesale sector with its gain of 2.23%, and the S&P 500's gain of 4.99%.
+Coming into today, shares of the high-end coat maker had gained 8.58% in the past month.
+In that same time, the Retail-Wholesale sector gained 0.8%, while the S&P 500 gained 3.85%.

-Investors will be eagerly watching for the performance of Canada Goose in its upcoming earnings disclosure.
-The company is expected to report EPS of -$0.61, down 5.17% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $66.96 million, up 3.99% from the prior-year quarter.
+The upcoming earnings release of Canada Goose will be of great interest to investors.
+In that report, analysts expect Canada Goose to post earnings of -$0.61 per share.
+This would mark a year-over-year decline of 5.17%.
+Our most recent consensus estimate is calling for quarterly revenue of $66.96 million, up 3.99% from the year-ago period.

-In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $0.88 per share and a revenue of $1 billion, indicating changes of +10% and +2.89%, respectively, from the former year.
+GOOS's full-year Zacks Consensus Estimates are calling for earnings of $0.88 per share and revenue of $1 billion.
+These results would represent year-over-year changes of +10% and +2.89%, respectively.

 Additionally, investors should keep an eye on any recent revisions to analyst forecasts for Canada Goose.
-Such recent modifications usually signify the changing landscape of near-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 Consequently, upward revisions in estimates express analysts' positivity towards the business operations and its ability to generate profits.

 The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Right now, Canada Goose possesses a Zacks Rank of #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+At present, Canada Goose boasts a Zacks Rank of #2 (Buy).

-In the context of valuation, Canada Goose is at present trading with a Forward P/E ratio of 13.58.
-This represents a discount compared to its industry average Forward P/E of 17.55.
+With respect to valuation, Canada Goose is currently being traded at a Forward P/E ratio of 14.47.
+This signifies a discount in comparison to the average Forward P/E of 17.4 for its industry.

-One should further note that GOOS currently holds a PEG ratio of 0.75.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Apparel and Shoes industry currently had an average PEG ratio of 1.81 as of yesterday's close.
+It's also important to note that GOOS currently trades at a PEG ratio of 0.8.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Retail - Apparel and Shoes industry currently had an average PEG ratio of 1.91 as of yesterday's close.

 The Retail - Apparel and Shoes industry is part of the Retail-Wholesale sector.
-Currently, this industry holds a Zacks Industry Rank of 194, positioning it in the bottom 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 208, putting it in the bottom 16% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report